 Four U.S. Embassy Officials Accused Of Spying In Nicaragua

-MANAGUA, Nicaragua (AP) _ The U.S. Embassy has refused to comment on allegations by Nicaragua’s state security chief that two former and two current U.S. Embassy officials of spying for the CIA.
+MANAGUA, Nicaragua (AP) _ The U.S. Embassy has refused to comment on allegations by Nicaragua’s state security chief that two former and two current embassy officials spied for the CIA.

-The U.S. Embassy refused to respond to the accusations.
-It said through its press office: ″As a matter of policy we do not comment on allegations of intelligence activities,″ the embassy said in a statement issued Thursday.
+″As a matter of policy we do not comment on allegations of intelligence activities,″ the embassy said in a statement issued Thursday.

-One of the three Nicaraguans, Reinaldo Aguado Montealegre, a second lieutenant in the Interior Ministry, was presented to journalists on Thursday.
-He claimed he had been recruited by Wickham and others last year while on a visit to Miami where his mother lives.
+One of the three, a second lieutenant in the Interior Ministry who claims he was recruited by Wickham and others last year while visiting his mother at her home in Miami, was presented to journalists Thursday.

 Aguado claimed he also had met with Murchison on various occasions but did not give details, adding he agreed to work for the CIA because his family was threatened with expulsion from the United States if he did not cooperate.